owenharvey7/Data-Visualization/Personal SQL Database/Personal SQL Database Project.md

   	- [x] Projects
   	- [x] Transactions
   	- [x] Daily Tasks
-- [ ] Create Python script to automate my SQL updates
+- [ ] Create to automate my SQL updates
-- [ ] Connect Data to Tableau connectors
+- [x] Connect Data to Tableau connectors
-	- [ ] Create a connection from MySQL workbench to Odata
- 	- [ ] Create Odata connection to Tableau Public
+	- [x] Tableau Public does not offer server connections.
+If I were to upgrade this step would be possible.
 - [ ] Visualize the data
 	- [x] Workouts
  	- [ ] Caloric Intake